Giskard-AI/giskard/docs/giskard_hub/upload/index.md

-# ⬆️ Log datasets & models in the Giskard server
+# ⬆️ Log datasets & models in the Hub

-[//]: # (TODO: review content and make sure flow is ok) You can easily upload to the Giskard server objects, such as **model**, **dataset**, **slicing & transformation functions** and **test suite**.
+[//]: # (TODO: review content and make sure flow is ok) You can easily upload objects to the Hub, such as **model**, **dataset**, **slicing & transformation functions** and **test suite**.

-The Giskard server is installed on your infrastructure.
+The Giskard Hub is installed on your infrastructure.
 Giskard as a company does not have access to your datasets and models, so you can keep everything private.

-Uploading objects to the Giskard server will help you:
+Uploading objects to the Giskard Hub will help you:

 * **Debug** your model by inspecting the rows that make your test fail
 * **Compare** the results of your test suite for different models
 * Help you create more **insightful tests** based on domain knowledge

-## 1. Run the Giskard server
+## 1. Run the Giskard Hub

-To install the Giskard server, please check the [run the Giskard server](../installation_app/index.rst) page.
+To install the Giskard Hub, please check the [Giskard Hub installation page](../installation_app/index.rst) page.

 ## 2. Create a Giskard client